pgkt04/defender-control/README.md

 Open source windows defender disabler.
 Now you can disable windows defender permanently!
 Tested from Windows 10 20H2.
-Also working on Windows 11 (earlier versions)
+Also working on Windows 11

 ## What is this project?
 We all know that disabling windefender is very difficult since microsoft is constantly enforcing changes.